 The statement of net position and the statement of activities display information about the County as a whole.
 These statements include the financial activities of the primary government, except for fiduciary funds.
 The activity of the internal service funds is eliminated to avoid "doubling up" revenues and expenses.
+Interfund services provided and used are not eliminated in the process of consolidation.
 The statements distinguish between those activities of the County that are governmental and those that are considered business-type activities.

 The statement of net position presents the financial condition of the governmental and business-type activities for the County at year-end.
 The statement of activities presents a comparison between direct expenses and program revenues for each program or function of the County's governmental activities and for the business-type activities of the County.
 Direct expenses are those that are specifically associated with a service, program or department and therefore clearly identifiable to a particular function.
-Program revenues include charges paid by the recipient for the goods or services offered by the program, grants, and contributions that are restricted to meeting the operational or capital requirements of a particular program.
+Program revenues include charges paid by the recipient for the goods or services offered by the program, grants, and contributions that are restricted to meeting the operational or capital requirements of a particular program, and interest earned on grants that is required to be used to support a particular program.
 Revenues which are not classified as program revenues and all taxes are presented as general revenues of the County, with certain limited exceptions.